swoicik/book-cyod/_posts/2018-09-13-Quotes-On-Education.md

 > "Since we live in an age of innovation, a practical education must prepare a man for work that does not yet exist and cannot yet be clearly defined." - Peter F. Drucker

 > "The world we have created is a product of our thinking.
 It cannot be changed without changing our thinking." - Albert Einstein

+This one is from Mark Zuckerberg about how he wrote the Founder's Letter before Facebook went public on his iPhone.
+For anyone that says you can't do real typing on a touchscreen.

 > "Want to know something sort of funny?" he told TechCrunch founder Michael Arrington, "You know the Founder’s Letter in the S-1, well I wrote that on my phone." - Mark Zuckerberg